usharesoft/appcenter-docs/admin/en/source/pages/install/install-overview.rst

 Before you start deploying UForge, ensure that you have all the following:

 	* UForge Setup ISO
-	* Your activation credentials (ID and activation key) provided by UShareSoft
+	* Your activation credentials (ID and activation key) provided by your vendor
 	* Architecture of the deployment (number of nodes and networking topology.
 See :ref:`network-topology`)
 	* The necessary system requirements (see :ref:`storage-sizing`)
 	* Your SSL certificates, key and chaining certificates, and all files corresponding to the following entries in /etc/httpd/conf.d/ssl.conf: